beethovenxfi/sonic-staking/README.md

 The Sonic Staking contract is `ownable` and also uses OpenZeppelin `AccessControl`.
 Under access-control, we define the following roles:

+1. Default Admin Role
-1. Operator
+2. Operator
-2. Claim
+3. Claim

-The owner of the contract will be a Timelock and has the following permissions:
+The owner of the contract will be a Timelock with 1 week lock and has the following permissions:

 1. Upgrade the contract

+The default Admin role will be grant to a Timelock with 1 day lock and has the following permissions:

+1. Grant/Revoe roles
 2. Set the withdrawal delay
 3. Set treasury address
 4. Set protocol fees